jasscs/Final-Project/README.md

 #

 ### Feature List & Scope Table (what’s in/out)
-This is a list of all of the functions that Coffeestry system have:
+This is the list of all the functions that Coffeestry system have:

 USER AUTHENTICATION

-[/] User Login / Authentication\
+[/] User Login/Authentication\
 [/] Login Button\
 [/] Logout Button\
 [/] Sign Up (Staff)